sparkflows/sparkflows-docs/docs/troubleshooting/bootstrap-script-python.rst

 **Solution**
 ++++++++++

-Do check in the logs of EMR If the bootstrap completed successfully and all python dependency successfully got installed.
+Please check the EMR logs to verify the following:

+#.
+Bootstrap Completion: Ensure that the bootstrap process completed successfully.
+#.
+Python Dependencies: Confirm that all Python dependencies were installed successfully.

 4. Facing Issues while Running PySpark workflow with pipeline step function
 ------